 GENERAL REGULATIONS

-Participants must be active members of a volunteer, professional or industrial fire department and have reached the age of 18.
+The waiver and release form must be signed by each participant before the start or is accepted by using the online registration.
 A valid G26.3 (for German startes) with completed respiratory protection training is only required for participation in the individual competition.
 Each starter must be able to prove his respiratory protection fitness with an official document on the day of the competition.
-Athletes are responsible for their own participation.
-The exclusion of liability must be confirmed at the registration.
-The instructions of the referees must be followed.

 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.